 Some people would walk into the game happy.
-This is a game, we’re cheering, it’s our team.
+This is a game, we’re cheering, it’s our team!

 Everyone was coming to this event with a different point of view.
-I was learning how to navigate that and this was a skill that I have found very useful – even now as a financial advisor.
+I was learning how to navigate it and this was a skill that I have found very useful – even now as a financial advisor.

 So who can’t use people skills?